Indigo is a site specific installation on exhibit at the Hunter Museum of American Art as part of the Year of the Female Artist celebration.

 Over 67 jeans were donated which were cut, tied, measured and spooled to create 5,872 feet of denim "rope".
 Indigo was created and installed with the help of family, friends and students who I can't thank enough!

-Indigo opened to the public for just one day before the museum closed in response the Covid19.
-Happily, it will still be in place when the Hunter re-opens to the public.
-For now I hope you will enjoy images taken during installation and a quick video or two.
+Indigo opened to the public for just one day before the museum closed in response the Covid19 pandemic.
+Happily, it will be on display through February of 2022.

 Proposal drawing of entry